Opine-Org/app/README.md

 ```

 ### Initial Configuration
+This sets up a local folder to store orchestration settings.
 ```sh
 cd MyProject/orchestrate
 sudo ./orchestrate.sh init-local
 ```

 ### Compose and Build Backend
+The backend is based on the Opine-PHP API framework.
+These commands will run composer to install PHP depenendencies and run the opine build command for caching backend configurations.
 ```sh
 cd MyProject/orchestrate
 sudo ./orchestrate.sh compose-backend